1. Rec Sports competition is typically offered in three leagues:

-- The "experienced" term only refers to an athlete in their like sport (e.g., Club Soccer player is considered an "experienced" player for IM Soccer but not for IM Basketball)
+- The "experienced" term only refers to an athlete in their like sport (e.g., Club Soccer player is considered an "experienced" player for Rec Sports Soccer but not for Basketball)

-Note: Once a participant appears on a current ICA, Club or Pro roster they become an experienced player for that like sport for the entire academic year (Fall, Winter, Spring)
+NOTE: Once a participant appears on a current ICA, Club or Pro roster they become an experienced player for that like sport for the entire academic year (Fall, Winter, and Spring)

-- Teams that compete in the Premier, Competitive, or Grad Staff Faculty league will qualify at least the top 50% of teams to playoffs.
+- Teams that compete in the Premier, Competitive, or Grad Staff Faculty league will qualify the top teams to playoffs.

-- For all leagues (except Res Hall), the top overall teams in the league will qualify for playoffs pending they meet the following requirements (no longer guaranteed a playoff spot based on division standings):
+- For all leagues (except Res Hall), the top overall teams in the league will qualify for playoffs pending they meet the following requirements:

 - Attend at least 3/5 scheduled games (i.e. can only forfeit two games due to a no show or not having enough players at game time)

-- Have a 3.5 or higher FairPlay score
+- Have a 3.5 or higher Sportsmanship score

 - Have 0 or 1 ejection on the team (2 or more ejected players will automatically disqualify a team from playoffs)